bbauska/CSS-Notes4Pros/README.md

 ## Section 10.2: border-style

-> The border-style property sets the style of an element\'s border.
+> The border-style property sets the style of an element&apos;s border.
 This
 > property can have from one to four values (for every side of the
 > element one value.)
 Examples: